Cocker Spaniel training and dog behaviour very often go hand in hand.

 Here's how to give your Cocker Spaniel training to stop those annoying attention-seeking behaviours and teach your pet some good manners before they really get out of hand.

-Generally, dogs don't like being left alone.
-They're pack animals and are used to living, working, eating, playing and sleeping together.
+Generally, dogs don't like to be left alone.
+They are pack animals used to living together, working with their pack, eating, playing and sleeping together.

 Some dogs can handle being left alone for a while but soon become bored and restless.
 When that happens, they often go looking for mischief!

-They try to relieve the boredom by, for example, raiding the rubbish bin or chewing the legs of your favourite dining chair!
+They try to relieve their boredom by, for example, raiding the rubbish bin or chewing the legs of your favourite dining chair!

 Separation anxiety is common in all breeds of dogs.
-However, the good news is that you can give your Cocker Spaniel training to help him manage better on his own and be more comfortable when you're away from home.
+However, the good news is that you can train your Cocker Spaniel to help him manage better and be more comfortable when you're away from home.

 If you'd like to know more about separation distress and understand what can trigger it, the signs to look for, and how you can help your Cocker to get used to being on their own, choose one of the following links:

-I'm often asked questions about aggressive dog behaviour, usually by worried owners who believe their dog may suffer from Cocker rage.
-So I'm going to direct you to a page that talks about it, but before you read it, please let me put the record straight.
+I'm often asked questions about aggressive dog behaviour by worried owners who believe their dog may suffer from Cocker rage.
+So I will direct you to a page about it, but before you read it, please let me put the record straight.

 Cocker Spaniel Rage Syndrome is a rare condition.